carson-hunter5/project/content/team_posts/phase4.md

 <img src = "https://i.imgur.com/LRCaVgL.png">

-A bias column is then added to this resulting matrix, which the dot product with the coefficient matrix is taken
+A bias column was then added to this resulting matrix, accomodating for the y-intercept, of which the dot product with the coefficient matrix was taken.
+The resulting output was then bakctransformed by applying the exponential function due to the log-transformed data from the beginning of the data manipulation.